freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-roles-and-responsibilies/task-1.md

 Use `have` with the pronouns `I`, `you`, `we`, and `they`, and use `has` with `he`, `she`, and `it`.

-The word `yet` often accompanies questions in the Present Perfect Tense to inquire if something has happened up to now.
+The word `yet` is often used in questions in the Present Perfect Tense to inquire if something has happened up to now.

 # --fillInTheBlank--